List of Arifureta characters: Summoned class

 One of Hajime's classmates and part of the Hero's Party initially.
 Her job class is Barrier Master.
 In the anime, during the battle against Cattleya in the Great Orcus Labyrinth, she is hit with and partially disabled from the waist down by Petrification Magic, but is later healed by either Kaori's magic or Hajime's Holy Water.
 She is devastated by Eri's betrayal and the revelation that Eri only ever saw Suzu as a means of getting closer to Kouki and not a friend.
-Despite this, Suzu resolves to try and win Eri back again, and tags along with Hajime's party to conquer other Labyrinths to become strong enough to do so; however, she still has to learn that traveling with Hajime can be very hazardous to her health, as a joke about Hajime's eyepatch in Volume 7 of the light novels and Chapter 87 of the manga earns her a rubber bullet in her backside.
+Despite this, Suzu resolves to try and win Eri back again, and tags along with Hajime's party to conquer other Labyrinths to become strong enough to do so; however, she still has to learn that traveling with Hajime can be very hazardous to her health, as a joke about Hajime's eyepatch in Volume 7 of the light novels, Chapter 87 of the manga and Episode 1 of Season Three of the anime earns her a rubber bullet in her backside (he likewise threatens to squash her down five centimeters for laughing at some of the outlandish titles the Haulias have devised for him).